kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 This was the main requirement for this tool.
 However, we did put some security in place.
 The `pre-main-test-infra-pjtester` Prow Job is running on the `trusted-workload` cluster, where it has everything it needs for successful execution.
 Every Prow Job to test will be always scheduled on the `untrusted-workload` cluster, where no sensitive data exists.
 As for any other PR from a non-Kyma-organization member, every test must be triggered manually.

-To prevent overriding existing GitHub contexts results on open pull requests with results of execution of test prowjobs, pjtester add its prefix to context defined in prowjob definition.
-This way test prowjobs have always it's own context name.
+To prevent overriding existing GitHub contexts results on open pull requests with results of execution of test prowjobs, pjtester adds its prefix to the context defined in the prowjob definition.
+This way the test prowjobs have always its own context name.

 ### Things to remember